-H. Other.
+H. Additional Information

-- Where investment is proposed to improve private infrastructure, the nomination must include documentation of assessment of public and private benefits to show that the share of public benefit is commensurate with the share of public funding.
-The investment of public funding must be tied to public benefits as demonstrated through a public/private benefit cost analysis.
-The benefit cost analysis should take into account who owns the asset once the project is completed. - Documentation for rail investments should acknowledge and describe how the private railroads, regional agencies and appropriate state agencies will come to agreement on public and private investment levels and resulting benefits.
+- Private Infrastructure Where an investment is proposed to improve private infrastructure, the project nomination must include documentation of assessment of public and private benefits to show-demonstrate that the share of public benefit is commensurate with the share of public funding.
+The investment of public funding must be tied to public benefits as demonstrated through a public/private benefit-cost analysis.
+The benefit-cost analysis should consider who owns the asset once the project is completed. - Rail Infrastructure Rail investments documentation should acknowledge and describe how the private railroads, regional agencies, and appropriate state agencies will come to agreement agree upon public and private investment levels and resulting benefits.